-• Glide path mechanism.
-(Phased option) - Here gains are passed to customers over a period of years to provide stronger incentives.
-This approach is generally referred to as a glide path mechanism.
+• Glide path mechanism (Phased option) -gains are passed to customers over a period of years to provide stronger incentives.
 Another variation under this option is what is referred to as 'gains maintenance'.
 Gains maintenance (rolling or fixed carryover) allows the service provider to retain the full gains for each year for a pre-specified period unconnected to any review period whereupon gains can be passed to customers in a one-off or phased price reduction.
 However, a rolling or fixed carryover usually does not extend past one subsequent regulatory period.